 Rising early, those who wish may venture up to the ruins to catch the early morning light as the sun rises over the mountains to shine on the sacred city.
 Several optional activities are available today around Machu Picchu.
 At 8,836' Huayna Picchu, or Young Peak, looms as a backdrop to the citadel.
 Active participants may choose to climb the very steep, narrow and exposed trail to the mountain top ruins for an amazing, bird's-eye view.
 Another choice is a 1.5-hour up and downhill trail through the forest to reach the partially excavated and intriguing Temple of the Moon (elev 7,220').
 A series of caverns likely contained mummies during Incan times.
-The day is flexible and some people may prefer to simply choose a favorite spot to meditate, photograph, or continue guided explorations.
+Continue guided explorations and photography of this archaeological wonder.
 Reality surpasses imagination at this mysterious sanctuary.

 We'll meet together in town for lunch at the prestigious Sumaq restaurant before catching the Vistadome train for the scenic 1.5 hour ride back to Ollantaytambo.
 Tracing the course of the Urubamba River, we wind our way past Incan terraces and Quechua communities as we leave the lush cloud-forests and make our way back to the highlands.
 Reception upon arrival and transfer by private vehicle to Cusco (11,150') and the familiar Aranwa Hotel.
 Enjoy a congenial farewell dinner and Pisco Sour on your own this evening.
-(B,L)